-The theme of the 10th edition of FASHIONCLASH Festival will be ‘Fashion My Religion!’.
-Within this framework, we have initiated a special project, ‘God is a Woman!?’.
-For this project, we have selected ten designers to create an outfit based on research related to this theme.
-‘God is a woman!?’ invites the designers to explore gender roles in religion, examine existing intolerances and questioning how fashion can play a role to increase inclusiveness in religion: it is a project on social issues and patriarchal systems.
+The theme of the 10th edition of FASHIONCLASH Festival was ‘Fashion My Religion!’.
+Within this framework, we initiated a special project, ‘God is a Woman!?’.
+For this project, we selected ten designers to create an outfit based on research related to this theme.
+‘God is a woman!?’ invited the designers to explore gender roles in religion, examine existing intolerances and question how fashion can play a role to increase inclusiveness in religion: it was a project on social issues and patriarchal systems.

 God is a Woman?! - Exhibition

-We are now excited to see how these designers got inspired by the workshop and how they interpreted ‘God is a Woman?!´.
-Their designs will be showcased as an exhibition during the FASHIONCLASH Festival, 15-17 of June in at Centre Céramique in Maastricht.
+It was exciting to see how these designers got inspired by the workshop and how they interpreted ‘God is a Woman?!´.
+Their designs were showcased as an exhibition during the FASHIONCLASH Festival, 15-17 of June 2018 at Centre Céramique in Maastricht.

 Meet the participants